paygaphack/mentors-repo/news-api/README.md

 4. [Contributions](#4-contributions)
 5. [Curated By](#5-curated-by)

-## 1. Introduction
+## :one: Introduction

-In this section of the GenderPayGapHack, we explore the media coverage of gender pay gap.
+In this section of the GenderPayGapHack, we explore the media coverage of gender pay gap :raised_hands:

 [News API](https://newsapi.org/) is an amazing source of information as it provides a single API that exposes breaking news headlines and older articles from over 3,000 news sources and blogs!

-You can [sign up here](https://newsapi.org/account) to a free developer plan which allows you to make 1,000 requets per day (with a limit of 250 requests per every 6 hours).
+You can [sign up here](https://newsapi.org/account) for a free developer plan which allows you to make 1,000 requets per day (with a limit of 250 requests per every 6 hours).
 This should be more than enough for you to play around on the day of the hack.
-However, please be aware that it _is_ possible to accidentally exceed the limit, e.g. by entering an infinite loop whilst making batch requests.
+However, please be aware that it _is_ possible to accidentally exceed the limit, e.g. by entering an infinite loop whilst making batch requests... :see_no_evil:

-## 2. Instructions
+## :two: Instructions

+There are two options for you to work on this topic.

-### Option 1: Use the dataset prepared by GenderPayGap mentors
+### Option 1 - Use precollected dataset

-Mentors of the GenderPayGapHack joined force, analysed a large number of APIs, hand-picked ones that suited out purpose and have collected ready-to-use dataset in a form of JSON.
+Mentors of the GenderPayGapHack joined force :muscle::boom:

+We analysed a large number of APIs, hand-picked ones that suited our purpose and have collected ready-to-use dataset in a form of JSON.

-In case of News API, we collected news articles and blog posts that contain the words `pay gap`, sorted by the newest pieces.
-The exact query used to collect this data can be found in [`generate_data.py`](./generate_data.py) and you can find the data in [`news_api_data.txt`](./news_api_data.txt) - click the file name and it will take you to the file itself.
-You're welcome to download the file and explore the data.
-For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [Working with the Data](#working-with-the-data).
+In case of News API, we collected English news articles and blog posts that contain the words `pay gap`, sorted by the newest articles.
+The exact query used to collect this data can be found in [`generate_data.py`](./generate_data.py), and you can find the data in [`news_api_data.txt`](./news_api_data.txt).

+You're welcome to download the file (3.4MB) and explore the data.
+For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [:three: Working with the Data](#working-with-the-data).

-### Option 2: Run a script to collect additional data
+### Option 2 - Run a script to collect additional data

-You can also use the script [`custom_query.py`](./custom_query.py) provided to make your own custom queries, should you wish so.
-In order to do this, you need a bit of preparation to get your local environment up and running.
+You can also use the script [`custom_query.py`](./custom_query.py) provided in this directory as well to make your own custom queries, should you wish so.

+We use [Requests](http://docs.python-requests.org/en/master/) to make HTTP GET requests to the News API.
+They actually provide a [Python client](https://github.com/mattlisiv/newsapi-python), which essentially is a wrapper around Requests, but I didn't particularly see the benefit of using it, partially because it doesn't support passing parameters as a dictionary, which would lead to repetitive codes :fearful: Also, this is a great opportunity to learn about Requests if you aren't familiar, as you can make HTTP to any APIs you can think of with Request under your toolbelt.
+It's a really powerful tool :)

+Right, in order to start making queries, you need a bit of preparation to get your local environment up and running.

-#### Preparing your local environment
+#### :floppy_disk: Preparing your local environment

 1. Clone the repository: `$ git clone git@github.com:paygaphack/mentors-repo.git`
 2. Move into the `news-api` directory: `$ cd mentors-repo/news-api`